State Facts About Abortion: Alabama

 National Background and Context

-•In 2014, some 8,020 abortions were provided in Alabama, though not all abortions that occurred in Alabama were provided to state residents, as some patients may have traveled from other states; likewise, some individuals from Alabama may have traveled to another state for an abortion.
-There was a 16% decline in the abortion rate in Alabama between 2011 and 2014, from 10 to 8.3 abortions per 1,000 women of reproductive age.
-Abortions in Alabama represent 0.9% of all abortions in the United States.
+•In 2017, 6,110 abortions were provided in Alabama, though not all abortions that occurred in Alabama were provided to state residents: Some patients may have traveled from other states, and some Alabama residents may have traveled to another state for an abortion.
+There was a a 23% decline in the abortion rate in Alabama between 2014 and 2017, from 8.3 to 6.4 abortions per 1,000 women of reproductive age.
+Abortions in Alabama represent 0.7% of all abortions in the United States.

-•There were 9 abortion-providing facilities in Alabama in 2014, and 5 of those were clinics.
-These numbers represent a 13% increase since 2011 in overall providers, and a a 17% decline in clinics from 2011, when there were 8 abortion providers overall, of which 6 were clinics.
+•There were 7 facilities providing abortion in Alabama in 2017, and 5 of those were clinics.
+These numbers represent no change in clinics from 2014, when there were nine abortion-providing facilities overall, of which five were clinics.

 Restrictions on Abortion

-- A woman must receive state-directed counseling that includes information designed to discourage her from having an abortion, and then wait 48 hours before the procedure is provided.
+- A patient must receive state-directed counseling that includes information designed to discourage the patient from having an abortion, and then wait 48 hours before the procedure is provided.

-- Health plans offered in the state’s health exchange under the Affordable Care Act can only cover abortion if the woman's life is endangered, rape or incest.
+- Health plans offered in the state’s health exchange under the Affordable Care Act can only cover abortion in cases of life endangerment, rape or incest.